xd009642/tarpaulin/README.md

 [![Build Status](https://travis-ci.org/xd009642/tarpaulin.svg?branch=master)](https://travis-ci.org/xd009642/tarpaulin) [![Latest Version](https://img.shields.io/crates/v/cargo-tarpaulin.svg)](https://crates.io/crates/cargo-tarpaulin)  [![License:MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Tarpaulin is currently not working on rustc 1.23 stable in rustc, this was fixed in nightly-2018-01-05 so use an appropriate release in the interim**

 Tarpaulin is designed to be a code coverage reporting tool for the Cargo build system, named for a waterproof cloth used to cover cargo on a ship.
 Currently, tarpaulin provides working line coverage but is still in the early development